American School of Rio de Janeiro

-Escola Americana do Rio de Janeiro (EARJ, the American School of Rio de Janeiro) is a non-profit twin-campus IB World Continuum school located in Rio de Janeiro, Brazil.
+The American School of Rio de Janeiro (Escola Americana do Rio de Janeiro, EARJ) is a non-profit twin-campus IB World Continuum school located in Rio de Janeiro, Brazil.
 The school was founded in 1937 as a private, independent, coeducational, non-denominational day school.
 EARJ offers an educational program from Nursery through Grade 12 for students of all nationalities.
 In 2023-24, enrollment was 1,352 students across the Gávea and Barra campuses with 236 members of teaching faculty.

 Curriculum and programs

 The curriculum is that of a U.S. college-preparatory independent day school for students from pre-school through Grade 12.
 Instruction is in English, with Portuguese offered as an additional first or foreign language.

 The Lower School curriculum is the following: